Which products pay off, and which quietly cost us margin?

 Something went wrong.
 Please try again.

-You know your total contribution margin.
-But which products, variants, and customers drive it, and which silently consume it, is in no report.
+You know your overall contribution margin.
+But which products, variants and customers drive it, and which quietly eat it up — no report tells you.

-Every product has a cost tipping point beyond which it costs margin instead of generating it.
-That point is rarely known until it appears in the monthly close.
+Every product has a cost tipping point where it costs margin instead of delivering it.
+That point is rarely known until it shows up in the month-end close.

-Your controlling shows that the margin is declining.
-Which operational decision is the driver, whether product, variant, customer, or price, it does not show.
+Your controlling shows that margin is falling.
+Which operational decision is the driver — product, variant, customer or price — it does not show.

 Circonomit shows where margin is created, and where it disappears.

-Your controlling shows what was.
-Circonomit shows what should be.
-Which products, variants, and customers really drive your contribution margin?
-With an explicit cost tipping point per line, variant, and customer.
+Your controlling shows what happened.
+Circonomit shows what should happen.
+Which products, variants and customers really drive your contribution margin?
+With an explicit cost tipping point per line, variant and customer.

 1